Decision support / operation efficiency

 Decision

-From notification viewer into a decision-support platform
+Transform PROMPT from a notification viewer into a decision-support platform

 Insight